Stefer Rahardian picks his way through the narrow alleys that wind through his central Jakarta neighborhood, where he has lived since the age of five.

 Rahardian challenged the biggest of the bullies.
 What followed was a short-lived and messy pushing and punching match that was broken up by a teacher.
 But the bullying spell was broken, and the thugs never bothered him again.

-Ironically, it wasn’t that David-and-Goliath tussle that inspired the Indonesian to pick up martial arts.
-It was when a good friend invited him to a Brazilian jiu-jitsu class in 2008 that he was bitten by the martial arts bug.
+Ironically, it was not that schoolyard tussle that inspired the Indonesian to pick up martial arts.
+It wasn’t until a good friend invited him to a Brazilian jiu-jitsu class in 2008 that he was bitten by the martial arts bug.

 Working a full day as an office boy downtown, the young grappler would brave rush hour Jakarta traffic just to train for two hours every day, pouring much of his salary into paying his coach.
 Progress was slow.